arise-travel/arise-backend-tech-test/README.md

 achieve in order to make that project successful.
 Questions are welcomed during that review.**

-Hovewer, if you choose to continue on the implementation, extra points will be awarded for :

-- Code quality
-- Network failure management/retry strategies
-- Proper validation of the input data
-- Correct usage of TypeScript
-- Some form of authentication (Basic/JWT/...)

 ### Submitting your code

 Once you're done, publish your code on any open Git platform (GitHub, Gitlab, ...) and send us the link to your repository.
-Self-criticism on your submission is encouraged, but not required.

 **Good luck!**